 In any case, Roberts Lake is beautiful, deep and clean and almost entirely private.

 It was a full camp of about 50 or so kids and there were a number of things that struck me.
 The tent leaders were mature and incredibly intentional in their discussions with the kids and deeply capable.
 They also had an incredible culture of encouragement, each day an encouragement partner was drawn from a bucket that you would leave a note for.
-The staff were also very intentional about laying hands on me as a speaker when the week started.
+The staff was also very intentional about laying hands on me as a speaker when the week started.
 It was a deeply rich environment, which was probably helped by the size of the camp itself.

 Speaking throughout the week was fantastic, every morning the tent leaders would share encouraging moments from their discussions and events from the previous day,

 One of the most thrilling things was watching kids respond to Jesus, and like previous weeks fall in love with God’s word.

 One girl whose name was Aleah, couldn’t keep her eyes on anything else.
 Everywhere I would see her around the camp she would be reading her bible.
 Every time I would speak she would come to me and ask where it was that I had referenced so she could read it herself.
 That same longing seemed to go throughout most of the camp as it seemed like almost all of the campers (that didn’t have them already) wanted bible’s of their own.